KILTprotocol/docs/docs/participate/01_staking/06_troubleshooting.md

    2. They are not among the top staked candidates (of which there are 30 at the time of writing 2022-05-05); or
    3. They are offline.

-In cases 1. or 2i., your stake will automatically be unstaked and prepared for [unlocking](./04_unlock_unstaked.md).
+In case of 1. or 2i., your stake will automatically be unstaked and prepared for [unlocking](./05_unlock_unstaked.md).
-Otherwise, in cases 2ii. and 2iii., you need to [manually initiate the unlocking period](./03_delegate/05_exit.md) if you don't want to or cannot delegate to another collator candidate.
+Otherwise, in case of 2ii. and 2iii., you need to [manually initiate the unlocking period](./03_delegate/04_exit.md) if you don't want to or cannot delegate to another Collator candidate.
 </TabItem>
 </Tabs>